idle-meerkat/sdevwiki-fork/Dynamic-(Stateful)-NAT.md

 tc filter add dev sw1p1 ingress prio 5 proto ip flower \ action ct nat pipe action pass
 ```
+**NOTES:**
-NOTE: Since the NAT configuration is done using regular ACL rules, it takes resources from regular ACL memory.
+* Since the NAT configuration is done using regular ACL rules, it takes resources from regular ACL memory.

-NOTE: Egress CT flower filter on a public port should be the same as CT flower filter on a private port.
+* Egress CT flower filter on a public port should be the same as CT flower filter on a private port.
 If a CT rule exists on multiple private port, those flower matches should be reflected on the egress public port.

 ### Private to Private Flow